maaaaz/some_termux_packages_history/README.md

 * The `bmon` package is backed up in `https://archive.org/details/termux_pkgs_archive_b`
 * And the `libcap` package is backed up in `https://archive.org/details/termux_pkgs_archive_libc`

+A list of all items on `archive.org` is available [here](https://archive.org/details/@archivetermux/lists/1/archive-of-termux-published-packages?sort=title).

 Copyright and license
 ---------------------